 You have metrics for so much of your brand.
 KPI’s (Key Performance Indicators) for goals and sub-goals.
-And for many things you do, there is clear and distinct way to find out the ROI (return on investment).
+And for many things you do, there is a clear and distinct way to find out the ROI (return on investment).
 But then there’s your video content… 🧐

 Video interaction has several key indicators.
 Which you choose to measure your video campaign success will differ depending on your overarching goals.
 Here are some for consideration.